Mohamed-Adel0/WebMaster-internship-fake-client-fullstack-project/README.md

-# 🍽️ Bistro Bliss - Restaurant & Café Website & Dashboard
+# 🍽️ Bistro Bliss - Restaurant & Cafe Website & Dashboard

 **Bistro Bliss** is a full-stack project (Front-End + Back-End) simulating a real freelance developer experience, built as part of the Web Masters Internship challenges.

 ## 📌 Project Overview

-Imagine you are hired as a freelancer to create a complete website and dashboard for a restaurant and café client.
+Imagine you are hired as a freelancer to create a complete website and dashboard for a restaurant and cafe client.
 The project started with designing wireframes using [draw.io](https://draw.io) and then building the application based on the approved design.

 ---